kentotak/rsdp/paper.md

 ---
-title: 'Polishing of titanium'
+title: 'A MATLAB application for the estimation of residual stress as a function of depth.'
 tags:
 - Matlab
 - materials science
 - residual stress
-- titanium
+- FIB-DIC
 authors:
 - name: Kento Takahashi
   orcid: 0009-0009-8975-934X